Gérard Pelletier: The Three Wise Men

-Following following the Liberal victory, Marchand, having gained as leader of the 1949 Strike, entered cabinet immediately, and Trudeau was promoted into cabinet in 1967 following a stint as parliamentary secretary to Pearson.
+Following the Liberal victory, Marchand, having gained as leader of the 1949 Strike, entered cabinet immediately, and Trudeau was promoted into cabinet in 1967 following a stint as parliamentary secretary to Pearson.
 Pelletier served during his first term as parliamentary secretary to the Secretary of State for External Affairs Paul Martin.
 In this role, he spearheaded passage of the Official Languages Act through Parliament in 1969.

 Being Martin's subordinate made an uncomfortable situation for Pelletier while he prepared his friend Trudeau's bid in the lead up to the 1968 Liberal leadership contest.
 The runner up to Pearson on the previous leadership contest, Martin was widely expected to contest the leadership again upon Pearson's retirement, and exerted considerable pressure on Pelletier for his support and intelligence on young potential rival.
 It was reported that Martin sent his son, the future Prime Minister Paul Martin, to convey to Pelletier that he wanted to be identified with the "leading wing of the party and not with the old guard."